 Nice extras or discounts increase the positive association with your company.
-And by rewarding certain customer behaviour, for example with repeat purchases, the chances are many times greater that they will come back to you.
+And by rewarding certain customer behaviors like repeat purchases, the chances are many times greater that they will return to you.
 In fact, 66% of people spend more when they can save points.

 First, let's start with what a loyalty program means and what benefits it can deliver.

 The purpose of a loyalty program is to increase customer loyalty.
 By rewarding customers with discounts, points or rewards when they are loyal to your company, you can enhance your customer experience and encourage return visits.